 Yes.
 The main difference would be between Puerto Rican publicly traded companies and private companies.
-As discussed below, distinct rules may apply for transactions involving: (a) publicly traded companies; (b) professional service corporations; (c) insurance companies; and (d) banks.
+As discussed below, distinct rules may apply for transactions involving: (a) Publicly Traded Companies; (b) Professional Service Corporations; (c) Insurance Companies; and (d) Banks.

-- (a) If the target company is one of the few publicly traded companies registered under the Exchange Act (as of January 2014 only six companies headquartered in Puerto Rico are publicly traded), then the purchaser must comply with applicable United States federal securities laws and regulations. - (b) Similar to Delaware, professional service corporations can only merge or consolidate with other professional service corporations organised under the General Corporations Act. - (c) The following rules apply, among others, to insurance companies organised under the Puerto Rico Insurance Code: (a) the plan for the merger or consolidation and the proposed agreement between the insurers must be submitted and approved by the Puerto Rico Insurance Commissioner in advance of the merger or consolidation; and (b) insurance companies can only merge with other insurance companies of the same classification. - (d) Although fairly similar to the merger requirements under the General Corporations Act, the Puerto Rico Bank Act contains particular requirements for bank merger or consolidation transactions, including: (a) the merger or consolidation transaction has to be approved by two-thirds of the outstanding shares entitled to vote; and (b) the
+- If the target company is one of the few publicly traded (a) companies registered under the Exchange Act (as of October 2016, only five companies headquartered in Puerto Rico are publicly traded), then the purchaser must comply with applicable United States federal securities laws and regulations. - Similar to Delaware, Professional Service Corporations can (b) only merge or consolidate with other Professional Service Corporations that provide the same services for which they were organised under the General Corporations Act. - The following rules apply, among others, to insurance (c)companies organised under the Puerto Rico Insurance Code: (1) the plan for the merger or consolidation and the proposed agreement between the insurers must be submitted and approved by the Puerto Rico Insurance Commissioner in advance of the merger or consolidation; and (2) insurance companies can only merge with other insurance companies of the same classification. - (d) Although fairly similar to the merger requirements under the General Corporations Act, the Puerto Rico Bank

-Commissioner of Financial Institutions of Puerto Rico has to evaluate and approve the merger or consolidation.
+Act contains particular requirements for bank merger or consolidation transactions, including the following: (1) the merger or consolidation transaction has to be approved by two-thirds of the outstanding shares entitled to vote; and (2) the Commissioner of Financial Institutions of Puerto Rico has to evaluate and approve the merger or consolidation.